WannieCho/WannieCho/README.md

 ***
 ### 👋 Hey there!
 💡 I'm Wannie, rocking the IT service planning scene for over 7 years
-&emsp;and now diving into the world of Systems Architecture (SA).
+&emsp;&ensp;and now diving into the world of Systems Architecture (SA).

 🚀 I've crafted some cool remote access/support services and
-&emsp;remote management systems for network devices.
+&emsp;&nbsp;remote management systems for network devices.

 📈 I'm all about leveraging my networking and communications skills,
 &emsp;and I'm currently leveling up with SA courses to bring even more to the table.